Prevention-Themed PSHE Workshops

 As organisations like Pathways Education Project CIC expand their reach across London, West Sussex, and beyond, more young people will benefit from these valuable programmes.

-If you want to learn more about how to bring these workshops to your area or school, consider reaching out to specialist providers who can guide you through the process.
+If you'd like to learn more about how to bring these workshops to your area or school, consider reaching out to specialist providers who can guide you through the process.
 The investment in education today can lead to safer communities tomorrow.

 Comments